doronharitan/human_activity_recognition_LRCN/README.md

      When it has 4 frames from the first action the classification accuracy decreases but not by much.
      When the number of frames become similar (in the case of 3 frames from the first action or 3 frames from the second action) the classification accuracy decrease by ~80% (in this specific run).
-     This means that the model doesn't follow the rule I set which determined that the true label of the window is set according to the majority of the frames.
+     This means that the model doesn't follow the rule I set.
+The rule which determine that the true label of the window is set according to the majority of the frames.
      Could it be that in this scenario the model predicts the second action and not the first as I thought?
-     (This would explain the decrease in the classification accuracy of a window with 3 frames from the first action but not the decrease with a window of 3 frames from the second action )
+     (This would explain the decrease in the classification accuracy of a window with 3 frames from the first action but not the decrease of a window with 3 frames from the second action )

        *add figure